 The upper panel of the Edit Design Requirement dialog box resembles the image in the following figure.

-In the context of the SISO Tool in Control System Toolbox™ software, Design requirement refers to both the particular editor within the SISO Tool that contains the requirement and the particular requirement within that editor.
-To edit other constraints within the SISO Tool, select another design requirement from the drop-down menu.
+In the context of the Control System Designer app in Control System Toolbox™, Design requirement is associated with both the analysis plot or editor that contains the requirement and the particular requirement itself.
+To edit other constraints within the app, select another design requirement from the drop-down menu.

 The particular parameters shown within the lower panel of the Edit Design Requirement dialog box depend on the type of constraint/requirement.
 In some cases, the lower panel contains a grid with one row for each segment and one column for each constraint parameter.
 The following table summarizes the various constraint parameters.